langchain-ai/langserve/README.md

 - Client callbacks are not yet supported for events that originate on the server
 - Does not work with [pydantic v2 yet](https://github.com/tiangolo/fastapi/issues/10360)

+## Hosted LangServe

+We will be releasing a hosted version of LangServe for one-click deployments of LangChain applications.
+[Sign up here](https://airtable.com/app0hN6sd93QcKubv/shrAjst60xXa6quV2) to get on the waitlist.

 ## Security

 * Vulnerability in Versions 0.0.13 - 0.0.15 -- playground endpoint allows accessing arbitrary files on server.
 [Resolved in 0.0.16](https://github.com/langchain-ai/langserve/pull/98).